An abstract effective convergence theorem for stochastic processes, with applications to stochastic approximation: Introduction

-As we will show, this modulus $\tau$ represents a powerful abstraction of many commonly made regularity or uniqueness assumptions from the literature, a range of concrete examples of which will be discussed in detail.
+As we will argue, this modulus $\tau$ represents a powerful abstraction of many stochastic regularity or uniqueness assumptions from the literature.

-Going from the abstract to the concrete, we then illustrate that the three distinct (but conceptually overlapping) approaches to convergence as discussed above, that is supermartingale convergence in the form of the Robbins-Siegmund theorem, Dvoretzky's convergence theorem and convergence of stochastic quasi-Fej\'er monotone sequences, are all (in their respective quantitative variants) consequences of our abstract theorem, where the regularity moduli as detailed above naturally manifest themselves through commonly made assumptions in all these cases.
-This provides not only a uniform proof strategy for these three central approaches to stochastic approximation, but furthermore yields rates in each case, phrased in terms of corresponding regularity moduli.
+Going from the abstract to the concrete, we then illustrate that the three distinct (but conceptually overlapping) approaches to convergence of stochastic approximation methods as discussed above, that is supermartingale convergence in the form of the Robbins-Siegmund theorem, Dvoretzky's convergence theorem and convergence of stochastic quasi-Fej\'er monotone sequences, are all (in respective quantitative variants) consequences of our abstract theorem, where the regularity moduli as detailed above naturally manifest themselves through commonly made assumptions in all these cases.
+This provides not only a uniform proof strategy for these three central approaches to stochastic approximation, but furthermore allows us to transfer our quantitative results to these specialised settings.

-We then demonstrate the applicability of these concrete instantiations of our general result by considering a series of examples.
-We first consider classic stochastic approximation algorithms based on the Robbins-Monro scheme, where in particular our results manage to reproduce the well-known $O(1/\sqrt{n})$ bounds for strongly monotone operators under various commonly made assumptions in that case, but can also be used to formulate more abstract rates under much weaker assumptions.

-We then conclude the paper by indicating further applications of our results in stochastic optimization by surveying \begin{enumerate} \item a range of natural optimization and approximation scenarios together with commonly made assumptions on the objective functions that entail the existence of our general regularity moduli discussed above, including (quasi-) contractions, functions with sharp minima as well as uniformly accretive set-valued operators; \item a variety of stochastic methods commonly studied in the literature which are stochastically quasi-Fej\'er monotone and hence entail the almost-supermartingale condition discussed above, and where the other surrounding quantitative data can be naturally instantiated, including the Krasnoselskii-Mann iteration in general Hadamard spaces and a variant of the proximal point algorithm in Hilbert spaces (both with stochastic noise) along with random-order metric splitting algorithms. \end{enumerate}